You are here: Urology Textbook > Kidneys > Calyceal diverticulum

-Resulting from a cortical kidney abscess, a cortical cyst or from calyceal obstruction, a calyceal diverticulum may form.
-Complications of urinary stasis are recurrent urinary tract infections, milk of calcium or nephrolithiasis.
+Calyceal diverticula may develop from a cortical kidney abscess, a cortical cyst, or from calyceal obstruction.
+Complications of urinary stasis are recurrent urinary tract infections, milk of calcium, or nephrolithiasis.

 - Cystic mass in imaging

-Caliceal diverticula are often visible on the plain kub abdominal x-ray (milk of calcium).
-Otherwise, the calyceal diverticulum present as a mass, pooling of contrast media is not always visible within a few minutes and films after 1–3 hours after injection of contrast medium are needed.
+Caliceal diverticula are often visible on the plain KUB abdominal X-ray (milk of calcium).
+Otherwise, the calyceal diverticulum presents as a mass, pooling of contrast media is only sometimes visible within a few minutes.
+Late films after 1–3 hours are helpful.

 The creatinine concentration of the aspirated fluid is significantly higher than the serum creatinine concentration.
-Cytological examination may be done to exclude a malignant cyst.
+A cytological examination is an option to exclude a malignant cyst.

 Differential Diagnosis:Simple renal cyst.

-Percutaneous access into the calyceal diverticulum and remove calyceal stones, if present.
+First, obtain percutaneous access into the calyceal diverticulum and remove calyceal stones, if present.
 Consider fulguration of the diverticular mucosa to induce shrinkage.
-Dilate the connection between diverticulum and calyx to secure urine drainage.
+Dilate the connection between the diverticulum and calyx to secure urine drainage.
 Place a thick nephrostomy into the renal pelvis.

 Open or Laparoscopic Surgery:

 Partial nephrectomy: removal of the diverticulum with corresponding renal parenchyma.

 Index: 1–9 A B C D E F G H I J K L M N O P Q R S T U V W X Y Z